NEUBIAS/training-resources/courses/2025_10_IDIP-Heidelberg_skimage_napari_beginners.md

 - Monday 13.10.2025 10:00 - 17:00
 - Tuesday 14.10.2025 10:00 - 17:00

-This includes a lunch break (1 hr) and two coffee breaks (20 minutes), resulting in approximately 5 hr of teaching time.
+This includes a lunch break (1 hr) and two coffee breaks (20 minutes), resulting in approximately 5 hr of teaching time, covering 5-7 modules of different lengths.
-As there are 6 modules per day that makes ~45 minutes per module.

 ## Venue